karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 > **Just show me the code**
 > As always, if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/building-an-azure-devops-copilot-using-semantic-kernel-and-dotnet)

-Let me start this post by clarifying that **I don't intend to build a fully functional Azure DevOps Copilot**, as the Azure DevOps REST API is too big and my spare time is quite limited.
+First and foremost, let me clarify that **I don't intend to build an entire Azure DevOps Copilot**, as the Azure DevOps REST API is too big and my spare time is quite limited.

-Instead, I plan to create a Copilot that uses a small subset of the Azure DevOps API endpoints.
-My primary goal is to demonstrate how simple it can be to build your own custom Copilot using Semantic Kernel Plugins.
+Instead, I plan to create an Azure DevOps Copilot that uses a small subset of the Azure DevOps API.
+My primary goal here is to demonstrate how simple it can be to build your own custom Copilot using Semantic Kernel Plugins when you have a third party API to interact with it.

+But what're exactly going to build in here?
+A Microsoft Copilot is a suite of AI-powered tools integrated into various Microsoft products to assist users in their tasks.
+It aims too enhance user productivity by providing intelligent, context-aware assistance across a wide range of applications and tasks.

+But what exactly are we going to build here?
+A Microsoft Copilot is a suite of AI-powered tools integrated into various Microsoft products to assist users in their tasks.
+It aims to enhance user productivity by providing intelligent, context-aware assistance across a wide range of applications and tasks.
+There are already several of them: Microsoft 365 Copilot, GitHub Copilot, Power Platform Copilot, etc. But you can also build your own custom Copilot, and that's exactly what I plan to do.

+In plain words, we're going to build a custom Azure DevOps Copilot, which is essentially a chat interface where the AI assistant will be Azure OpenAI GPT-4.
+This assistant will use the power of Semantic Kernel plugins to perform actions on my Azure DevOps instance, such as managing Team Projects, Git Repositories, Branches, Builds, etc.

+But before we start writing code, let's quickly discuss what Semantic Kernel and Semantic Kernel Plugins are.

 # **What is Semantic Kernel?**